Filing Complaints & Resolving Serious Issues With Oversight Agencies

 General Guidance for Filing Complaints

 - If the problem concerns an emergency, or a serious healthcare or financial issue, also file a complaint with the MA Attorney General, Health Care Division.
-While the Division does not take action on individual complaints, it maintains statistics to establish patterns of serious nursing home infractions to bring suit, sponsor legislation, etc., to improve care throughout all Massachusetts nursing homes.

 - Copy (i.e. “cc”) all correspondence to all parties you contacted regarding the complaint including the agencies listed here and your local LTC Ombudsman.

 - Copy the LTC Ombudsman main office and MANHR to alert them to the problems and to receive support and information.

 1 Ashburton Place, 5th Floor

 6. See below “A Note About Influencing Those Agencies” for some additional ideas.

 Massachusetts Department of Public Health